clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.20.5

+* Fixes a critical bug in the `clap_app!` macro of a missing fragment specifier when using `!property` style tags.

-Here's the highlights for v2.20.4
+Here's the highlights from v2.0.0 to v2.20.4

 * Fixes a bug that tried to propogate global args multiple times when generating multiple completion scripts
 * Fix examples link in CONTRIBUTING.md

-Here's the highlights from v2.0.0 to v2.20.3

 * **Completions**: fixes bash completions for commands that have an underscore in the name
 * **Completions**: fixes a bug where ZSH completions would panic if the binary name had an underscore in it
 * allow final word to be wrapped in wrap_help